Go To Previous Page

 5. Equine Veterinarian

-Working in equine clinics or on farms, these veterinarians provide medical care, perform surgeries, and offer preventive health services for horses.
+Equine veterinarians specialize in horses.
+They provide medical care, perform surgeries, and focus on preventive services for horses.

 Educational Qualification: